Finance & Stewardship

 The Session approves the Budget in December, which is then presented at a Congregational Meeting in early January, with the members voting on the compensation plan for our pastor.

-Under the leadership of Elder Kris, the ministry meets monthly to review the financial statements prepared by Cindy, our Church Treasurer.
+Under the leadership of an Elder, the ministry meets monthly to review the financial statements prepared by our Church Treasurer.

 For the most part, our financial results are close to budget, so we rarely need to take special steps to get back on track.
 However, the need occasionally arises, which leads us to make recommendations to the Session…the final authority on church finances.